Spelling Shed teaching curriculum

 “Etymology describes the origins of words, which can lead to certain patterns of spelling.”

-Most lessons in the scheme include an etymology element that allows educators to teach the children about the origin of the words that they are learning about.
+Most lessons in the curriculum include an etymology element that allows educators to teach the children about the origin of the words that they are learning about.

 Children will be able to see how the English language has, over time, borrowed and integrated words and spellings from a range of source languages.
 For example, the latinate verbs which follow Latin prepositions in English words such as: -act (do), -pute (think) or -opt (choose).